 PARAMORE, CHARLOTTE AND LAURA JANE

 This past May, Iowa Farm Sanctuary put out the call to help aid them in a massive rescue mission.
 A local egg production farm was closing and 140k birds were set to be killed or die of neglect.
 They jumped to action with the help of Barn Sanctuary to go and rescue as many birds as they could.
 We cannot imagine the horrors the rescuers faced as they pulled birds from certain death.
 We here at Foreverland Farm wanted to help as much as we could.
 With the help from our wonderful friends at Sunrise Sanctuary who drove to Michigan to pick up these girls and our fabulous friends Julie and Autumn who drove them to us, these three have found their forever home.
 It was incredible seeing everyone come together for these girls.
 We are inspired and honored to be part of such a beautiful community working together for the animals.
 (Photo: Girls upon arrival to Foreverland Farm)

 BARNEY & FRED

 Barney was born and bred for meat.
 He was originally taken in by another sanctuary with his brother Fred.
 The boys got too big and aggressive for the owners and they asked if we would be able to take them.
 We happily agreed.
-Fred passed away over a year ago leaving Barney alone for the first time in his life.
+Fred passed away in 2019 leaving Barney alone for the first time in his life.
 These birds do not typically live very long due to the breeding mutations that make them grow so big so fast.
-Their life span typically lasts 42 days.
-We have had Barney now for over two years and other than losing his brother, he is doing well.
-He weights almost 19 pounds, which is huge for a chicken!!!!!
+Because of the breeding, their life span typically lasts only 42 days.
+Barney lived another two years after Fred passed, enjoying every minute of everyday.

 THE CAPTAIN & NIC